Exclusive: Wells Fargo-Favored Mortgage Master Blend Raises $130 Million

 Michael DeVito, executive vice president and head of home lending at Wells Fargo, said his company and Blend’s “share the same priority,” which includes using technology to make people’s lives easier.
 He said that working with Blend “has helped us accelerate the pace of innovation and, in doing so, better serve our customers.”

-Paul Stamas, a managing director at General Atlantic, a Conn.-based investment firm, co-led the fundraising deal alongside Temasek, the sovereign wealth fund of Singapore.
+Paul Stamas, a managing director at General Atlantic, a N.Y.-based investment firm, co-led the fundraising deal alongside Temasek, the sovereign wealth fund of Singapore.
 Stamas said he was excited about Blend’s potential to make the lending process “easier, faster, and more transparent.”

 In conjunction with the fundraising, Blend appointed Ann Mather, former chief financial officer of Pixar and current director at Alphabet, Airbnb, and Netflix, to its board of directors.
 Earlier this year Blend hired Tim Mayopoulos, the former CEO of Fannie Mae, as its president.